Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Change of measures

-The ball $B_1(x,\epsilon)$ is taken with respect to the $1$-norm $\|\cdot\|_1$ (recall~\eqref{eq_def_normes_1_2}), and we assume that $\epsilon N$ is an integer for simplicity.
+The ball $B_1(x,\epsilon)$ is taken with respect to the $1$-norm $\|\cdot\|_1$ (recall~\eqref{eq_def_normes_1_2}).
+We assume that $\epsilon N$ is an integer for simplicity.
 In our case, it will be convenient to write $\xi_x^{\epsilon N}$ as a function of the tangent vector at $x$.
-Recall that we always enumerate elements of $V(\gamma^N)$ \emph{clockwise} and that ${\bf e}^+_x$ is the microscopic tangent vector with norm $1/N$ given in~\eqref{eq_below_def_e_plus}.
-The direction of ${\bf e}^+_x$ is fixed by the region $x$ belongs to.
+Recall that we always enumerate elements of $V(\gamma^N)$ \emph{clockwise} and that ${\bf e}^+_x$ is the microscopic tangent vector with norm $1/N$ given below~\eqref{eq_def_vertices}.
+The direction of ${\bf e}^+_x$ is fixed by the region $x$ belongs to, see Figure~\ref{fig_flip_x_epsilon}.
 For instance, if $x$ belongs to the first region and $y$ to the second: